Mdsomratakbor/azure-devops-documents/azure-organization-structure.md

 ### **Azure DevOps Organization Structure**

-Azure DevOps is structured hierarchically to manage and collaborate on projects efficiently.
-Here’s how the organization is structured:
+An Azure DevOps Organization is a top-level container that groups related projects, teams, users, and resources within Azure DevOps.
+It is similar to a company or business unit that manages software development and DevOps processes in a centralized environment.

 ### **1. Azure DevOps Organization (Top-Level)**
    - The **Azure DevOps Organization** is the top-level container for all projects and resources.